skates17/Rehab-Tracker/physicianPortal/readme.md

 **The physicianPortal folder refers to the code used in the online portal.**

+IMPORTANT: If/when you change the database is used, you will need to update the credentials in /bin/pass.php AND dbh.php

 **Purpose:** Clinicians can use this portal to view their pateints' compliance and update target intensity.